HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Completed data recovery tasks can be viewed for recovery task details.

-- **LogicDB**: The logicDB included in the recovery.
+- **LogicDB:** The logicDB included in the recovery.
-- **Operator**: HotDB Management user who Starts the recovery task.
+- **Operator:** HotDB Management user who Starts the recovery task.
-- **Task Status**: including Restore in Progress, Restore Succeeded, and Restore Failed.
+- **Task Status:** including Restore in Progress, Restore Succeeded, and Restore Failed.
-- **Restore with Full Backup**: Full backup information restored for use.
+- **Restore with Full Backup:** Full backup information restored for use.
 Click the time link to jump to the corresponding Backup Task Details page.
-- **Restore with Incremental Backup**: Incremental backup information restored for use.
+- **Restore with Incremental Backup:** Incremental backup information restored for use.
 Click the time link to jump to the corresponding Incremental Backup Task Details page.
-- **Restore Target Timepoint**: It displays the restore target timepoint.
+- **Restore Target Timepoint:** It displays the restore target timepoint.
-- **Start Time**: The start time of recovery task.
+- **Start Time:** The start time of recovery task.
-- **Stop Time**: The stop/failure time of the task.
+- **Stop Time:** The stop/failure time of the task.
 The ongoing task does not display the time.
-- **Restore Compute Consuming Time**: Time consumed for restore.
+- **Restore Compute Consuming Time:** Time consumed for restore.
-- **Node Involving Restore**: The data nodes affected by the recovery are displayed with a list of data node names.
+- **Node Involving Restore:** The data nodes affected by the recovery are displayed with a list of data node names.
-- **Node with Successful Restore**: The successfully restored data nodes are displayed with a list of data node names.
+- **Node with Successful Restore:** The successfully restored data nodes are displayed with a list of data node names.
-- **Node with Failed Restore**: The data nodes that failed to restore are displayed with a list of data node names.
+- **Node with Failed Restore:** The data nodes that failed to restore are displayed with a list of data node names.
 Data sources under failed data nodes will be set unavailable.
-- **Detailed Log**: The restore log page displays the restore details.
+- **Detailed Log:** The restore log page displays the restore details.
 If there is an error in restore, the error details will be displayed.

 If the task is in progress, the data will be refreshed regularly at a frequency of 30s/time.